SeleniumHQ/selenium-ide/docs/plugins/adding-commands.md

 Failing to provide it will result in the user getting an error when trying to save the test case.

-Before implementing the command's code emitting, getting a general concept with how emitting works is a good idea ([link](emitting-code.md)).
+Before implementing the command's code emitting, it will be useful to understand the general concepts of how emitting works ([link](emitting-code.md)).

-This article only concerns the command's test code, if your plugin needs to add setup and teardown code, see [Emitting Setup and Teardown Code](emitting-setup-teardown.md).
+This article is only concerned with the command's test code, if your plugin needs to add setup and teardown code, see [Emitting Setup and Teardown Code](emitting-setup-teardown.md).

 Selenium IDE will send a request to emit the commands you've registered in the manifest.